Who are Protestants?

 John 14:20-21, Matthew 7:21, 1 Corinthians 7:19, and Matthew 19:17

 When Paul said in Romans 3:28 and Galatians 2:16 that we are not justified by works of the law he not speaking of God's Commandments.
 That would conflict with what he said in 1 Corinthians 7:19.
-He was speaking of practices & rituals of the Jewish Torah (Mosiac Law) such as circumcision and dietary restrictions, which are not required for Gentile Christians.
+Paul was speaking of practices & rituals of the Jewish Torah (Mosiac Law) such as circumcision and dietary restrictions, which are not required for Gentile Christians.

-The Apostle Paul never said that we should not observe the Ten Commandments.
+However, the Apostle Paul never said that we should not observe the Ten Commandments.
 In fact, he said the exact opposite in 1 Corinthians 7:19.

 Will Protestants ignore all of this and continue to believe only what suits them?

 4.)
-Good Works:
+Good Works

 Those who insist that good works have nothing to do with a person's Salvation.